jlimonard/sandbox/docs/index.md

    <meta name="robots" content="noindex">
 </head>

-### Data Engineer
+### Jurgen Limonard - Data Engineer

 #### Profile
 I am an experienced Data Engineer with a past as Business Intelligence developer.
 WorkING in IT since 1997.
-Worked for companies like BookING.com, Rabo, ING and VodafoneZiggo, mostly in scrum teams.
+Worked for companies like Booking.com, Rabo, ING and VodafoneZiggo, mostly in scrum teams.
 Good analytical and communication skills.
 Presented knowledge sharING sessions and published IT related articles.
 As continuous learner I enjoy the big data ecosystem.

 <table>